 With couples, I generally suggest three issues to begin with: 1) What is a secret that one or both of you are holding on to that would be difficult (or impossible) to share?
 2) What communication patterns are evident (or for now, not so evident) that are impacting your relationship and causing some of the current distress?
 3) What impact are various major life issues having on the relationship?

-It is important to note that although this is an attempt at an overview of my counseling practice, there are always exceptions that don’t conform to these guidelines.
-With both individuals and couples, I ask clients to consider the first session as an “Introduction and Overview”, thus both client(s) and myself can have an initial assessment of whether work here seems appropriate and tentatively helpful.
+It is important to note that although this is an attempt to provide an overview of my counseling practice, there are always exceptions that don’t conform to these guidelines.
+With both individuals and couples, I ask clients to consider the first session as an “Introduction and Overview”, thus both client(s) and myself can have an initial assessment of whether work here seems appropriate and helpful.

 Group work frameworks are elaborated separately on the group work pages.